sirius-beck/CP77-AIO-Multiplier/README.md

 AIO Multiplier enables the customization of the game's multipliers, among other things, all configurable through the Mod Settings.

 ## Features
-* Sem custo de respeito
+* No respec cost
-* Pontos de atributos por nível
+* Attribute points per level
-* Pontos de vantagens por nível
+* Perk points per level
-* Multiplicadores:
+* Multipliers:
-  * Edinhos
+  * Eddies
-  * Itens desmontados
+  * Disassembled items
-  * Level do jogador
+  * Player level
-  * Level de habilidades (Podendo ser configuradas cada uma delas separadamente ou através de um único multiplicador flex)
+  * Skill Level (Can be configured each one separately or through a single flex multiplier)

 ## Available languages
 * Brazilian portuguese